Cordene SS

 Below ...
 A model of the SS Cordene held at the Muckleburgh Military Collection at Weybourne Norfolk

 The Steamship Cordene was one of the last midship engined colliers built for William Cory & Son Ltd. Launched on the 30th April 1924 and completed in June of the same year.
-Whilst on passage from Rochester to Blyth in ballast, the Cordene was bombed and destroyed by German aircraft.
+Whilst travelling in ballast as part of convoy FN 503 (Southend to Methil), the Cordene was bombed and destroyed by German aircraft on the 9th August 1941.
+All the crew members were rescued.

 UKHO